 Having defined the variational distribution of (\ref{EqnQMain}), we can now seek to derive the corresponding free energy.
-However, by considering the standard derivation (\ref{EqnFreeEnergyDeri}) which shows that the free energy is a lower bound of the likelihood, recall that we required the values of $\qn(\sVec)$ to be {\em strictly} positive, $\qn(\sVec)>0$ for all $\sVec$.
-In order to embed truncated distributions (\ref{EqnQMain}) into the free energy framework, we therefore first have to generalize the free energy formalism to be applicable without the constraint of strict positivity.
-Such a generalization, which (to the knowledge of the authors) has not been investigated before, is required for our purposes but may be of more general use.
-As a fist step, we show that the following holds: \ \\ \ \\ {\bf Proposition 1}\\* Let $\qn(\sVec)$ be variational distributions defined on a set of states $\Omega$ (with values not necessarily greater zero), then a free energy function $\FF(q,\Theta)$ exists and is given by:
+However, by considering the standard derivation (\ref{EqnFreeEnergyDeri}) given in \ref{AppA}, recall that we required the values of $\qn(\sVec)$ to be {\em strictly} positive, $\qn(\sVec)>0$ for all $\sVec$.
+In order to embed truncated distributions (\ref{EqnQMain}) into the free energy framework, we therefore first have to formally generalize the free energy formalism.
+Here we summarize the main results in the form of two propositions.
+Prop.\,1 shows that the application of Jensen's inequality to obtain a free energy can be generalized to distributions with exact zeros: \ \\[-1mm] \ \\ {\bf Proposition 1}\\* Let $\qn(\sVec)$ be variational distributions defined on a set of states $\Omega$ (with values $\qn(\sVec)$ not necessarily greater zero), then a corresponding free energy $\FF(q,\Theta)$ exists and is given by: